young-sudo/neuro-sim/README.md

 ### 3. Bienenstock-Cooper-Munro (BCM) model

 A synaptic plasticity model explaining how neurons adjust connection strengths based on activity history to support learning and memory.
+The fixed points represent stable or unstable synaptic states that determine whether a synapse weakens, remains unchanged, or strengthens over time.

 $$
 \begin{cases}